Baxter Q-operator from quantum K-theory: Representation theory of , spin chains and Baxter Q-operator

 \subsection{Geometric realization of the $Q$-operator}

 In this subsection we will relate quantum tautological bundles to the Baxter $\mathcal{Q}_+$-operator, which will allow us to write combinatorial formula for some of them on $K_{\bT}(\N(n))$ in the basis of fixed points.
 Recall from Section 4 that the eigenvalues of $\hat{\tau}(z)$ are given by $\tau(s_1,\dots, s_n)$ evaluated at solutions of Bethe equations from Section 4, which differ from the ones, obtained in section by a substitution $\h \to \h^{-1}$ and $Z^2\to (-1)^nz$.
+Moreover, we know the explicit form of the from the operator $\mathbf{M}(z)$ (see Theorem \ref{Mop} for the definition) from the section 7.3.7 of \cite{os}.
+Also, we know from the Theorem \ref{Mth} that

-Moreover, we know from the section 7.3.7 of \cite{os} that the quantum tautological bundle corresponding to the top wedge power of the tautological bundle is expressed via the following formula.
+Thus, the quantum tautological bundle, corresponding to the top wedge power of the tautological bundle is expressed via the following formula:

-This immediately leads to the following result. \begin{Theorem} The operator ${\mathcal{Q}_+}(x)$ upon the transformation $\h\to \h^{-1}$, $K\to K^{-1}$ and identification $z=Z^2$ is equal to the operator of quantum multiplication by the quantum weighted exterior algebra of tautological bundle $\sum_{i=0}^k(-1)^i\widehat{\Lambda^i\mathcal{V}}x^i$ in the basis of fixed points.
-Moreover, the following combinatorial formula, explicitly expressing the dependence of quantum exterior powers tautological bundles on the deformation parameter, is is valid:
+which coincide with the expression for $W^Z_m$ on $\mathbf{H}_{m}$ weight subspace given the commutation relation of $\mathcal{O}(1)$ with quantum group generators (see \cite{os}).
+This immediately leads to the following result. \begin{Theorem} The operator ${\mathcal{Q}_+}(x)$ upon the transformation $\h\to \h^{-1}$, $K\to K^{-1}$ and identification $z=Z^2$ is equal to the operator of quantum multiplication by the quantum weighted exterior algebra of tautological bundle $\sum_{i=0}^k(-1)^i\widehat{\Lambda^i\mathcal{V}}x^i$.
+Moreover, the following combinatorial formula, explicitly expressing the dependence of quantum exterior powers tautological bundles on the deformation parameter, is valid:

 \end{Theorem} \begin{proof} First of all, the eigenvalues of the corresponding operators coincide.
 Therefore, we have to show that these operators are diagonalized in the same basis.

-At the same time, each of the $\widehat{\Lambda^m\mathcal{V}}$ on $H$-level $m$ coincide with the corresponding operators $W^Z_m$.
-This means that the corresponding eignevectors (Bethe vectors) are the same. \end{proof}
+Note, that the eigenvalues of the operator $W^Z_m$ on $\mathbf{H}_m$ are distinct for generic values of $Z, \{a_i\}, \hbar$: they are products of the corresponding Bethe roots.
+For example, in the limit $Z\to 0$ they are indeed distinct for generic $\{a_i\}$ (they are just the $m$-products of various $a_i$).
+Notice, that all other operators $W^Z_r$ commute with $W^Z_m$ on $\mathbf{H}_m$ as a consequence of integrability.
+Therefore, for generic $Z, \{a_i\}, \hbar$ they coincide with the corresponding tautological bundles.
+Since both $W^Z_m$ and quantum tautological bundles are rational functions of $Z, \{a_i\}, \hbar$, this means that it is true in general. \end{proof}